 There are a ton of people who take social media breaks because they think it’s good for their minds.
 Maybe it is, if your timeline is filled with toxic friends.
 If that’s the case, though, just unfollow or mute them.

-Social media can be fun.
+Honestly, social media can be fun.

-I love scrolling through Instagram and seeing what my friends are up to.
+I love scrolling through Instagram and seeing what people are up to.
 If you do too, then just let yourself enjoy it.
 Go on Facebook, scroll, and enjoy.
 Don’t make yourself feel guilty about going on, and don’t restrict yourself to a certain amount of time (or none at all).
 That will actually get you to focus an unhealthy amount of time on social media.
 You’ll be spending more time thinking about it than you’d actually spend on it in the first place.

 Order out